infosecn1nja/Red-Teaming-Toolkit/README.md

 * **PSAttack** combines some of the best projects in the infosec powershell community into a self contained custom PowerShell console. https://github.com/jaredhaight/PSAttack
 * **Internal Monologue Attack** Retrieving NTLM Hashes without Touching LSASS. https://github.com/eladshamir/Internal-Monologue
 * **Impacket** is a collection of Python classes for working with network protocols.
 Impacket is focused on providing low-level programmatic access to the packets and for some protocols (for instance NMB, SMB1-3 and MS-DCERPC) the protocol implementation itself. https://github.com/CoreSecurity/impacket
+* **ADRecon** is a tool which extracts various artifacts (as highlighted below) out of an AD environment in a specially formatted Microsoft Excel report that includes summary views with metrics to facilitate analysis. https://github.com/sense-of-security/ADRecon

 ## Establish Foothold
 * **Tunna** is a set of tools which will wrap and tunnel any TCP communication over HTTP.
 It can be used to bypass network restrictions in fully firewalled environments. https://github.com/SECFORCE/Tunna